Interdisciplinary Renewable and Environmental Collaborative REU Program

 Research Experience for Undergraduates Program

-This National Science Foundation supported Research Experience for Undergraduates (REU) program, pending funding approval, gives research opportunities to undergraduate students with priority to first generation college students and students from tribal colleges and other primarily undergraduate institutions.
+This National Science Foundation supported Research Experience for Undergraduates (REU) program gives research opportunities to undergraduate students with priority to first generation college students and students from tribal colleges and other primarily undergraduate institutions.
 Participants work alongside UND faculty and students on interdisciplinary summer research projects at the intersection of chemistry, chemical engineering, and atmospheric sciences.
 Students also receive training in science communication and community outreach.

 Applicants